 Stronger Together: Access to Rights and Empowerment

-- Identification of risk factors and systemic gaps in the protection of vulnerable groups.
+- Identifying risk factors and systemic gaps in the protection of vulnerable groups

-- Capacity-building for professionals working in residential child care services to better identify and prevent risks.
+- Strengthening the capacity of professionals working in child social services to recognise and prevent risks

-- Development of recommendations to improve institutional practices and policies.
+- Developing recommendations to improve institutional practices and policies

 Our Approach